Sign in

 His tenure has been marred by a series of errors leading directly to goals.
 Notably, Sanchez has committed five errors leading to goals this season, one of the highest in the Premier League.

-He has also made eight errors leading to opponent's shot so far, the most of anyone in the league.
+He has also made eight errors leading to opponents' shots so far, the most of anyone in the league.
 Such lapses have not only cost Chelsea valuable points but have also eroded the defensive stability the team once prided itself on.

-Although Maresca publicly supported Sanchez, acknowledging his contributions in building play from the back, that did not hinder him from replacing him with Jorgensen at intervals and also making the competition a open one.
+Although Maresca publicly supported Sanchez, acknowledging his contributions in building play from the back, that did not hinder him from replacing him with Jorgensen at intervals, and also making the competition an open one.

 "Mistakes happen...
 I'm happy with how Robbie is playing and building from the back."
 Maresca once said, however, the recurring mistakes have raised questions about the goalkeeper's reliability.

-Jorgensen, who has provided competition has proven no saint.
-Although the Dane has kept seven clean sheets in 18 games across all competitions, just one have come in his six Premier League appearances.
+Jorgensen, who has provided competition, has proven no saint.
+Although the Dane has kept seven clean sheets in 18 games across all competitions, just one has come in his six Premier League appearances.

 Meanwhile, Petrovic has been making waves in Ligue 1.
 His performances have been nothing short of stellar, solidifying his reputation as one of the top goalkeepers in Europe's major leagues.